 Our Student Finance Officer can also assist with student finance applications.

-UCO Bursary Fund (as part of our Access Agreement with OFFA)
+UCO Bursary Fund – as part of our Access Agreement

 UCO bursaries are targeted to help undergraduate students meet the additional material and equipment costs associated with study as well as helping students to cover their living and accommodation costs.
-In 2017-18 we are offering the following bursaries:
+This year, we are offering the following bursaries:

 - £200 to undergraduate students on household incomes under £25,000